 You have two options:

-2. After arriving in Turkey, you should visit the consulate of your country and get your certificates stamped.
-Then you should visit the District Governor (Kaymakamlık) to have your stamped documents approved.
-Finally, you must get them translated to Turkish and notarized.
+2. After arriving in Turkey, you must visit the consulate of your home country to have your certificates or documents stamped.
+Then you should visit the District Governor (Kaymakamlk) to have your documents stamped and approved.
+Finally, it would be ideal to have them translated and notarized into Turkish.

 List of Parties to the Apostille Convention